vasille-js/vasille-js/pages/API.md

 </script>
 ```

-Also the variables can be typed:
+Also, the variables can be typed:
 ```typescript
 let foo : number = 2;
 let bar : string = 'bar';